Description

 Notes:

-• The James River and surrounding tributaries here are tidal and also subject to flooding.
-Check the tide predictions on the NOAA website and the water levels on the National Weather Service website before heading out.
+- The James River and surrounding tributaries here are tidal and also subject to flooding.
+Check the tide predictions and water levels online before heading out.

 Wildlife Sightings